hputnam/Acclim_Dynamics/Coral-Stress-Phenome.md

 ![biplots](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/CSP-PCAs.png?raw=true)

-Stuck on how to get the above ellipse to be just an outline and not have color in the middle.. come back to this.

 ![all](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/CSP-all.png?raw=true)

 The above figure is connecting dots by x axis placement, not factor(timepoint).
 Come back to how to change this..